mpfdavis/outputcache/README.md

 ### Silent failover

 If you are only seeing x-output-cache : 'ms' headers in the response, you might be throwing an error in your cache provider or a custom get/set method - usually due to serialization.
-If there is an error with the cache provider e.g. your redis connection, outputcache will not bubble the error to the client using next(err) in order to remain transparent and provider failover.
-This allows your original route to serve a 200 if Redis fails and silently log any cache errors by listening for the 'cacheProviderError' event (see events above).
+If there is an error with the cache provider e.g. your Redis connection, Outputcache will not bubble the error to the client using next(err) in order to remain transparent and provide failover.
+This allows your original route to serve a 200 if Redis fails and silently log any cache errors by listening for the 'cacheProviderError' event ([see events](#events)).

 ## API

 ### `Constructor(options)`

-* `options.ttl`: *(default: `600`)* the standard ttl as number in seconds for each cache item (used when option.useCacheHeader is false)
+* `options.ttl`: *(default: `600`)* the standard ttl as number in seconds for each cache item (used when `options.useCacheHeader` is false)
-* `options.maxItems`: *(default: `1000`)* the number of items allowed in the cache before older, unused items are pushed out - this can be set much higher for 'out of process' caches such as redis
+* `options.maxItems`: *(default: `1000`)* the number of items allowed in the cache before older, unused items are pushed out - this can be set much higher for 'out of process' caches such as Redis
 * `options.useCacheHeader`: *(default: `true`)* use the max-age cache header from the original response as ttl by default.
-If you set this to false the options.ttl or default is used instead
+If you set this to false the `options.ttl` or default is used instead
 * `options.varyByQuery`: *(default: `true`)* accepts a boolean or array - true/false to use all/ignore all or array to use only specific querystring arguments in the cache key
 * `options.varyByCookies`: *(default: `[]`)* accepts an array of cookie names - the cache key will include the value of the named cookie if found in the request
 * `options.allowSkip` *(default: true)*  allow or disable forced cache misses (see below) - useful for debugging or dev time